ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 {{1, 0}, {0, 1}}.

 A path forming through the 0s would be considered a valid.
 Besides that the algorithm should work as intended.
-Actually, I haven't told it what to do if there is no path... moving on...
+Actually, I haven't told it what to do if no path can be formed.

 I'll probably add more search algorithms before I even begin fixing the bugs :D